Delta Air Lines Inc. (DAL) Shares Up Despite Recent Market Volatility

-Delta Air Lines Inc. (NYSE: DAL)’s stock price has increased by 0.82 compared to its previous closing price of 37.36. but the company has seen a -1.81% decline in its stock price over the last five trading sessions.
+Delta Air Lines Inc. (NYSE: DAL)’s stock price has increased by 0.44 compared to its previous closing price of 38.34.
+Nevertheless, the company has seen a 4.05% surge in its stock price over the last five trading sessions.
 Barron’s reported on 01/27/23 that Delta Stock Is Soaring.
 Chairman Frank Blake Bought Up Shares.

 Is It Worth Investing in Delta Air Lines Inc. (NYSE: DAL) Right Now?